Post job

 $42,348

-This data shows how men and women predominate in the professional truck driver position over time.
+This data breaks down the percentage of men and women in professional truck driver positions over time.
+Currently, 15.7% of professional truck drivers are female.

 Male